sommersoft/esp8266-micropython-vagrant/README.md

 *  [VirtualBox](https://www.virtualbox.org/)
 *  [Vagrant](https://www.vagrantup.com/)

-## Usage
+## Installation & Usage

+Clone this repository and navigate to it in a command terminal.
+Before running the command to start installing, you will need to decide if you wish to share the CircuitPython folder with your Host OS.
+If so, you will need to uncomment the appropriate lines the `Vagrantfile` using a text editor.

-Clone this repository and navigate to it in a command terminal, then run the following command to bring the Vagrant virtual machine up and provision it for compiling the tools:
+Run the following command to bring the Vagrant virtual machine up and provision it for compiling the tools:

     vagrant up

 The very first time this command is run it will take some time (~30 minutes) to download the operating system and setup the CircuitPython build toolchain.
+(Known as _provisioning_ in Vagrant-speak)

 After the virtual machine is brought up and provisioned use the following command to enter an SSH session on it: